 In Canada, it is mandatory to have active car insurance if you choose to drive and own a car.
 Traditionally, car insurance companies offer policies on an annual basis.
 Some companies do offer car insurance policies for a 6 months term too.
-Very few insurers offer car insurance for less than 6 months to few weeks.
-There are many motorists who may prefer to have temporary car insurance rather than long term insurance for a variety of reasons.
+Very few insurers offer car insurance for less than 6 months to a few weeks.
+There are many motorists who may prefer to have temporary car insurance rather than long-term insurance for a variety of reasons.
 These consumers need car insurance for legal protection in case of an accident or collision in that jurisdiction.

 Reasons for Getting Temporary Car Insurance

 - A selection of tourists visiting Canada may prefer to drive rather than rent a car.
 This may be for a month or more of stay in Canada and rent is not a good economical choice.

 - When the ownership of a car is transferred, it is required to have an active temporary license plate on the vehicle.
 During that short duration of transfer of ownership, it is important to have active car insurance to drive.
 This temporary car insurance is required till the permanent license plate is registered.
 You may transport a new car you bought from another province or due to relocation.
 This car will also require temporary car insurance.